edunfelt/dsv-thesis/report/content/subsections/qkd.md

 as is assumed in most QKD protocols, the parties, often referred to as Alice and Bob, have access to a quantum channel as well as a classical channel.
-We now describe the steps of the key distribution protocol, a description in pseudocode is also given in Figure X.
+We now describe the steps of the key distribution protocol, a description in is also given in Table @tbl:bb84.

 To initiate the protocol, Alice generates two random bit-strings, $a, b \in
 \{0, 1\}^{n}$, of length $n$.
 Both strings are subsequently encoded into a